vetskiver/DeepCNN-ImageClassifier/README.md

 ## Image Classifier: Happy vs Sad People

 This project involves creating an image classifier that distinguishes between images of happy and sad people.
-The goal is to train a machine learning model to accurately classify images based on the emotion displayed by the individuals in the photos.
+The goal is to train a deep learning model to accurately classify images based on the emotion displayed by the individuals in the photos.

 ### Deep Learning Concepts Used